-Look for the short, ruffle-less pasta sheets in with the regular dried lasagna noodles.
+Lasagna Sheets – Look for the short, ruffle-less pasta sheets in with the regular dried lasagna noodles.
 They are usually 6 or 7 inches long.
 You could use regular length and simply cut in half once boiled.
 Fresh lasagna noodles are another good option and feature the added benefit of a super-quick boiling time.

-- 3 short egg pasta lasagna sheets, about 6-7 inches long(or use 2 regular length sheets and cut in half after boiling)
+- 3-4 Lasagna sheets, about 6-7 inches long(or use 2 regular length sheets and cut in half after boiling)

-- 1 cup ricotta
+- 1 cup ricotta cheese, full fat recommended

-- 1/4 cup grated Parmesan
+- 1/4 cup Parmesan cheese, grated

 - Salt and freshly ground pepper

-- 1/2 cup grated Mozzarella cheese, for topping
+- 1/2 cup Mozzarella cheese, grated, for topping

-Preheat oven to 450 F.
+- Preheat oven to 450 F.

-Boil a large pot of salted water and cook lasagna sheets until al dente.
+- Boil a large pot of salted water and cook lasagna sheets until al dente.
 Rinse with cold water and set aside.

-While pasta is boiling, prepare ricotta filling by combining all ingredients in a small bowl.
+- While pasta is boiling, prepare ricotta filling by combining all ingredients in a small bowl.
 Set aside.

-Spoon a bed of marinara sauce on to the bottom of your baking skillet or dish.
-Take a sheet or cooked and drained pasta and lay on a plate.
+- Spoon a bed of marinara sauce on to the bottom of your baking skillet or dish.
+Take a sheet of cooked and drained pasta and lay on a plate.
 Brush both sides well with pesto sauce.
 Spoon a generous dollop of ricotta mixture on to one half of the lasagna sheet.
 Fold the other half over top.
 Lay the packet on top of the marinara sauce.
 Repeat with two more lasagna sheets, over-lapping them slightly.
 Sprinkle top with grated Mozzarella.